algomusic/Mozzi_MPU6050/README.md

 # Mozzi_MPU6050
-Example reading an MPU6050 accelerometer using I2C communication without blocking audio synthesis, using Mozzi audio library.
+Example code for reading an MPU6050 accelerometer on an Arduino-class processor using I2C communication but without using the Wire library that blocks audio synthesis when using Mozzi audio library.

+Based on Roger Cheng's Mozzi_MMA7660 respository, which in turn is based on the twi-nonblock library and sample code for the ADXL345 by Marije Baalman, included in Mozzi library.